 Advertising Effectiveness in Context

-We’re excited to welcome back Peter Field, marketing consultant and effectiveness expert, who will be sharing the results of his new research paper Effectiveness in Context, co-authored with Les Binet.
-This new report explores the damage being done as companies increasingly cut long-term brand investment in favour of short-term sales activation, and highlights how the “60/40 rule” changes depending on the context.
+Peter Field, marketing consultant and effectiveness expert, came back to the thinktv stage to share the results of his new research Effectiveness in Context, co-authored with Les Binet.
+This new report focuses on three main areas: (1) the damage being done as companies increasingly cut long-term brand investment in favour of short-term sales activation; (2) the importance of brand building for long term growth, and (3) how the “60/40 rule” changes depending on the product and context.

 Not all media exposures are created equal, and some are definitely worth paying more for.
-Today Ipsos’ Ross Hugessen will share the results of a brand new research study that quantifies the value that different media deliver on key brand objectives – results that should encourage agencies and clients to change the conversation they are having, from lowest cost, to best value.
+Ipsos’ Ross Hugessen shared the results of a brand new research study that quantifies the value that different media deliver on key brand objectives – results that should encourage agencies and clients to change the conversation they are having, from lowest cost, to best value.

-In this talk, Dan Iwasa-Madge, from Brainsights, will focus on the interplay of culture and storytelling: How do subtle factors like our values, differing media environments and cultural foundations influence how we watch content?
+In this talk, Dan Iwasa-Madge from Brainsights focused on the interplay of culture and storytelling: How do subtle factors like our values, differing media environments and cultural foundations influence how we watch content?
 What makes for powerful storytelling in the USA vs Canada?
-Dan will showcase examples of ads that performed well in their intended markets, but would fall apart when exported elsewhere – and why.
+Based on extensive neuroscience research, Dan showcased a number of ads that performed well in their intended markets, but would fall apart when exported elsewhere – and why.